What Is a Probate Lawyer?

 - Does your state have a relatively easy probate process?

-- Will the family members named in the get along with each other?
+- Will the family members get along?

 - Is the money in the estate sufficient to pay its debts?